ALMA Survey of Orion Planck Galactic Cold Clumps (ALMASOP): How do dense core properties affect the multiplicity of protostars?: APPENDIX: Description of individual Binary/Multiple systems

 \subsection{G209.55-19.68N1}

-G209.55-19.68N1 is in Orion A, and a young star named HOPs 12 is discovered near this dense core \citep{furlan_herschel_2016}.
+G209.55-19.68N1 is in Orion A, and a young star named HOPS-12 has been discovered near this dense core \citep{furlan_herschel_2016}.

-From ALMA data, three protostars were detected in this dense core.
-Figure \ref{figA1} (c) shows two sub-structures encasing the three protostars.
+From ALMA data, three protostars are detected in this dense core.
+Figure \ref{figA1} (c) shows two substructures encasing the three protostars.
 G209.55-19.68N1$\_$B and G209.55-19.68N1$\_$C reside in the same substructure and are about 400 au apart.
-G209.55-19.68N1$\_$A lies in another sub-structure and is separated from G209.55-19.68N1$\_$B by $\sim$4800 au.
-Their envelope+disk masses are 0.141 $\pm$ 0.060 M$_\odot$, 0.061 $\pm$ 0.027 M$_\odot$, 0.132 $\pm$ 0.057 M$_\odot$ for components A, B, C, respectively.
+G209.55-19.68N1$\_$A lies in another substructure and is separated from G209.55-19.68N1$\_$B by $\sim$4800 au.
+Their envelope+disk masses are 0.141 $\pm$ 0.060 $\textit{M}_\odot$, 0.061 $\pm$ 0.027 $\textit{M}_\odot$, 0.132 $\pm$ 0.057 \textbf{M$_\odot$} for components A, B and C, respectively.

-As shown in Figure \ref{figA2}, G209.55-19.68N1A drives a very collimated outflow.
+As shown in Figure \ref{figA2}, G209.55-19.68N1$\_$A drives a very collimated outflow.
 The red lobe of outflow from G209.55-19.68N1$\_$B, however, is distinctly distorted.
 Moreover, the CO emission near G209.55-19.68N1$\_$C is weak and may be contaminated by the outflow from G209.55-19.68N1$\_$B.